 The short answer is yes.

-CBD extracted from hemp and marijuana is legal in Utah, but there are conditions though that you have to be aware of, especially if you’re thinking of buying marijuana-derived products.
+CBD extracted from hemp, and marijuana is legal in Utah, but there are conditions you must be aware of, especially if you’re buying marijuana-derived products.

 This guide helps you understand the legality of CBD under state and federal laws.

 It also teaches tips for choosing and buying legal, premium-quality CBD products.
 Our guide also lists the best CBD oil in Utah for 2021.

 Is CBD Legal in Utah?

 Utah legalized CBD in 2018.
 This is regardless of its source.
 Therefore, CBD from hemp and marijuana are both acceptable in the state.

 In 2018, House Bill 3001 was approved by the state’s lawmakers, legalizing the use of hemp-derived CBD.
 This law legalized hemp production and legalized the sale and use of hemp-derived CBD products, provided they don’t contain more than 0.3% THC.